M3rl3/MyAwesomeGoogleTestCases/README.md

 # MyAwesomeGoogleTestCases

 Build Instructions:
-Built in Visual Studio 17 (2022) - Retarget solution if necessary.
-BlackBoxTestCases is included as a dependency for MyAwesomeGoogleTestCases.
-No user inputs are required, all test cases use pre-defined variables.
+Built in Visual Studio 17 (2022) - Retarget solution if necessary. \n BlackBoxTestCases is included as a dependency for MyAwesomeGoogleTestCases. \n No user inputs are required, all test cases use pre-defined variables. \n